 - 2.1 ELSA International is responsible for distributing copies of Synergy to the National Groups.
-Both ELSA International and the National Groups shall strive to keep the distribution costs to a minimum. - 2.2 The number of copies of Synergy produced within the budget, except the requested additional copies, shall be equally distributed between the National Groups in relation to the number of Groups they cover. - 2.3 ELSA International will send out a shipping list at the same time as it makes a call for articles.
-Each National Group is responsible and shall ensure that the shipping list is up to date with both their National and Local Groups' delivery addresses and in accordance with the guidelines set by ELSA International. - 2.4 A National Group shall submit the shipping list to ELSA International before the article submission deadline.
-In case the shipping company cannot deliver the package to the specified address in a submitted shipping list due to a mistake in the address or inability to reach the recipient caused by the fault of a Local or National Group, the respective National Group shall bear the reimbursement costs for the undelivered packages estimated by the shipping company. - 2.5 Each National Group is entitled to 20 copies of each Synergy issue for each Local Group plus additional 20 copies for the National Group. - 2.6 ELSA International is only financially responsible for distributing Synergy to the National Groups which have settled their financial obligations towards ELSA International at the ICM prior to the printing of the magazine. - 2.7 Printing and distribution costs of additional copies requested by the National Groups will have to be financed by the requesting Group. - 2.8 A request for additional copies must be submitted to ELSA International before deadline for submission of articles to the relevant issue.
+Both ELSA International and the National Groups shall strive to keep the distribution costs to a minimum. - 2.2 ELSA International will send out a shipping list at the same time as it makes a call for articles.
+Each National Group is responsible and shall ensure that the shipping list is up to date with both their National and Local Groups' delivery addresses and in accordance with the guidelines set by ELSA International. - 2.3 A National Group shall submit the shipping list to ELSA International before the article submission deadline.
+In case the shipping company cannot deliver the package to the specified address in a submitted shipping list due to a mistake in the address or inability to reach the recipient caused by the fault of a Local or National Group, the respective National Group shall bear the reimbursement costs for the undelivered packages estimated by the shipping company. - 2.4 Each National and Local Group may request between 5 and 20 copies of the Synergy Magazine.
+The information about such request shall be delivered to ELSA International before the deadline for submission of articles.
+Upon failure to submit such information, ELSA International shall assume the amount requested to be that of 5 copies. - 2.5 ELSA International is only financially responsible for distributing Synergy to the National Groups which have settled their financial obligations towards ELSA International at the ICM prior to the printing of the magazine. - 2.6 Printing and distribution costs of additional copies requested by the National Groups will have to be financed by the requesting Group. - 2.7 A request for additional copies must be submitted to ELSA International before deadline for submission of articles to the relevant issue.